 - plt_screen: boolean, whether SNR data and periodogram are plotted to the screen

-- NReg [min and max required] : define the RH region where the "noise value" for the periodogram is computed.
-This is used to compute the peak to noise ratio used i n QC.
+- NReg [min and max required] : define the RH region (in meters) where the "noise value" for the periodogram is computed.
+This is used to compute the peak to noise ratio used in QC.

 - (this option has been removed) seekRinex: boolean, whether code looks for RINEX at an archive

-Simple example for my favorite GPS site p041
+Simple examples for my favorite GPS site p041

 - SNR files are stored in $REFL_CODE/2020/snr/p041